Venkat-95/KNN_Optimization_with_OpenMP/README.md

 # KNN_Optimization_with_OpenMP

-The initial version of KNN implementation with Parallel Processing is implemented.
+The initial version of KNN implementation with out Parallel Processing is implemented.
 As this repo is still a WIP, will release update soon.